 • Eye redness

-• Blurred vision
+• Blurred vision or eye fatigue

-• Watery eyes (reflex response)
+• Watery eyes (paradoxical response to dryness)

 Possible Causes

-• Aging
+• Aging (tear production decreases)

 • Prolonged screen use

-• Dry or windy environment
+• Dry or windy environments

 • Contact lens wear

-• Eye surgery history
+• LASIK surgery

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.